Peter Rabbit: Books

 In The Tale of Mr. Tod, first published in 1912, Benjamin and Flopsy's children are kidnapped by notorious badger Tommy Brock.
 Peter helps Benjamin chase after Brock, who hides out in the house of the fox, Mr. Tod.
 Mr. Tod finds Brock sleeping in his bed, and as the two get into a scuffle, Peter and Benjamin rescue the children.

 Peter makes cameo appearances in two other tales.
 In The Tale of Mrs. Tiggy-Winkle, first published in 1905, Peter and Benjamin are customers of Mrs. Tiggy-Winkle, a hedgehog washerwoman.
 The two rabbits are depicted in one illustration peeping from the forest foliage.
 In The Tale of Ginger and Pickles, first published in 1909, Peter and other characters from Potter's previous stories make cameo appearances in the artwork, patronising the shop of Ginger and Pickles.

 To mark the 110th anniversary of the publication of The Tale of Peter Rabbit, Frederick Warne & Co. commissioned British actress Emma Thompson to write The Further Tale of Peter Rabbit, in which Peter ends up in Scotland after accidentally hitching a ride on Mr. and Mrs. McGregor's wagon.
-The book was released on September 18, 2012.
+The book was released on 18 September 2012.
 In autumn 2012, it was reported that Thompson would write more Peter Rabbit books.
 Her next tale, The Christmas Tale of Peter Rabbit, was released in 2013, followed by The Spectacular Tale of Peter Rabbit in 2014.

-On 27 May 2021, a reboot of Peter Rabbit was released, entitled Peter Rabbit Head Over Tail, written by Rachel Bright and illustrated by Nicola Kinnear, followed by Peter Rabbit Hide and Seek in 2022.
+On 27 May 2021, a reboot of Peter Rabbit was released, entitled Peter Rabbit Head Over Tail, written by Rachel Bright and illustrated by Nicola Kinnear, followed by Peter Rabbit Hide and Seek in 2022, then Peter Rabbit Up and Away in 2024.

 Merchandising

 Potter created a soft doll depicting Peter Rabbit and a Peter Rabbit board game shortly after the tale's first publication.
 The character has been depicted in a multitude of spinoff merchandise such as porcelain figurines, painting books and dishes.
-Peter Rabbit had also appeared on the packaging of the infant formula Enfamil.

 Peter Rabbit was the first soft toy to be patented, in 1903, making Peter the oldest licensed character.
-The toy has been mass produced since 1904.
+The following year they went on sale and were mass-produced by Steiff.
+Harrods department store in London has been selling it since at least 1910, when toys of Potter characters first appeared in their catalogues.
 The British publisher Frederick Warne & Co owns the trademark rights of the Beatrix Potter characters.
-However, most of the stories are in the US public domain, as they were published before 1923.

 The Peter Rabbit (rather than other Beatrix Potter characters) stories and merchandise are very popular in Japan: many Japanese tourists visit the Lake District after becoming familiar with Potter's work at an early age at school.
-There is an accurate replica of Potter's house and a theme park in Japan, and a series of Mr McGregor's gardens in one of the largest banks.
+There is an accurate replica of Potter's house and a theme park in Japan, and a series of Mr. McGregor's gardens in one of the largest banks.
 Merchandisers in Japan estimate that 80% of the population have heard of Peter Rabbit.